wschenk/willschenk.com/source/2015-07-27-receiving-posted-json-with-sinatra.html.markdown

 I needed something that could do both.

-## Code to use formed encoded or JSON blob
+## Code to use form encoding or JSON blob

 This first tries and loads the parameters using the normal form encoding methods.
 If it doesn't find the `path` parameter, it attempts to parse the body's payload, found in `request.body.read`, using `JSON.parse`: